THE ULTIMATE BICEP WORKOUT GUIDE

 A lot of people skip bicep training, thinking that they’ll get enough biceps activation in their back workouts.

-Other people do work their biceps, but they think a few sets of curls will help them increase arm size.
+Other people do arm workouts, but they think a few sets of a conventional dumbbell curl will help them increase arm size.

 In both cases, they are missing the mark!